AladdineDev/portfolio/docs/translation-template.md

         {
           "name": "Flutter", // Name of the technology used in this role experience "icon": {
-            "assetName": "assets/images/logos/software-development/flutter.svg", // SVG asset path, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
+            "assetName": "assets/images/logos/software-development/flutter.svg" // SVG asset path, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
 If the codePoint and the fontFamily are used, this property must be null.
-            "fontPackage": "icons_plus" // Name of the package providing the icon font (here, it's based on Icons Plus) }
+          }
         }
       ],